 It certainly does appear to be a ‘spam down’ trend, but as spammers get more sophisticated and technology developers further, so new ways will be needed to avoid a vicious cycle starting up again.

-While you are browsing our website, why not take a look at our downloads page where you might find something useful for yourself or your business.
+While you are browsing our website, why not take a look at our insights and learning resources where you might find something useful for yourself or your business.